lumberjack1970/EasyWeightforNX/README.md

 # Project Archived (for now)

-This project was first published nearly 2 years ago and has been downloaded by over **3,000 users worldwide**.
+This bulletproof project was first published nearly 2 years ago and has been downloaded by over **3,000 users worldwide**.
 I’m officially archiving it for now, but may return with a **Version 2** in the future.

 Thank you to everyone who used, starred ⭐ and supported this work!